Crypto lending has emerged as a part of the Blockchain-based financial system, but is crypto lending safe?

 - Non-Custodial Lending Platforms (Maker, Compound, Ethlend, SmartCredit.io) – the do no control your private keys (i.e. they do not control your assets)

-Crypto exchanges are the biggest player in this market.
+Crypto exchanges are the biggest players in this market.
 They are offering the margin lending – that’s for the traders, which can leverage their positions via the margin lending.
 For example, the trader puts down 1 Bitcoin as collateral, he borrows 3 Bitcoins against this collateral and he has to pay daily interest for these 3 Bitcoins.
 This will take a long position with these 3 Bitcoins.
 When the market goes up, then the trader will earn a profit.
 However, when the market goes against his trades, then the traders’ positions can be liquidated.

 Crypto lending market size